jthlab/demesinfer/docs/tutorial.rst

     import demes
     import demesdraw

-For simplicity, we consider a classic isolation-with-migration (IWM) scenario: two subpopulations (P0 and P1) that split from a common ancestor.
-All populations are assumed to have constant effective population sizes of 5000, and after the split the subpopulations exchange migrants at a symmetric rate of 0.0001.
+For simplicity, we consider a classic isolation-with-migration (IWM) scenario: two subpopulations (P0 and P1) split from a common ancestor.
+All populations have constant effective population sizes of 5000, and after the split the subpopulations exchange migrants at a symmetric rate of 0.0001.
 We set the split time between the subpopulations and their ancestor to 1000 generations:

 .. code-block:: python